ia3andy/demo-decks/misc/htmx-demo-livecode-flow.md

 **Let's make it look nice**

-1. Add bootstrap and enable auto-import (explain that it's using the package.json info to import the right file, show generated index.js)
+1. Add bootstrap and enable auto-import

     ```
-    quarkus.web-bundler.dependencies.auto-import=styles
+    quarkus.web-bundler.dependencies.auto-import=all
     ```

+2. explain that it's using the package.json info to import the right file
+3. show generated index.js, explain that the content change without the need to update/import in the page
-2. Refresh to show style in the browser
+4. Refresh to show style in the browser
-3. Find a bootstrap Todo style on the web: https://mdbootstrap.com/docs/standard/extended/to-do-list/#section-4
+5. Find a bootstrap Todo style on the web: https://mdbootstrap.com/docs/standard/extended/to-do-list/#section-4
-4. Make it work with our todos from the backend and add scss completed style
+6. Make it work with our todos from the backend and add scss completed style
-5. Style the nav
+7. Style the nav

 **Let's make it feel nice**